edsu/inkdroid.org/_posts/2018-05-13-multiverse.md

 >
 > @Fielding:2000, p.
 88

-By viewing the source you can see how Carpenter's poem is composed using [JavaScript].
+By viewing [the source] for [Notes on the Voyage Of Owl and Girl] you can see how Carpenter's poem is composed using JavaScript.
 As a thought experiment I thought it could be interesting to consider how these types of generative texts could be written more [declaratively] in HTML.
 So instead of needing to drop down into procedural JavaScript when writing, the writer could compose a series of possible words as a simple unordered list &lt;ul&gt;.
-Then, on display, the page would collapse the various possibilities into a particular reading by some JavaScript that runs behind the scenes by simply including a &lt;script&gt; element in on your page.
+Then, on display, the page would collapse the various possibilities into a particular reading by some JavaScript that runs behind the scenes when it is loaded with a simpmle &lt;script&gt; element in your page.
 So something like this:

 <script src="https://edsu.github.io/multiverse/multiverse.js"></script>